For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Use design judgements to critique and reflect on design practice and outcomes.
+- Use design judgements to critique design practice and outcomes

-- Use visual communication techniques to promote a design outcome to a target audience.
+- Use visual communication techniques to promote a design outcome to an audience

 Assessment